Skip to content

 Special type conversions

-C# typeSQL typeConversion
+C# typeSQL typeConversion expression

 DateOnlydate / datetime2DateOnly.FromDateTime(reader.GetDateTime(n))